Skip to content

 Ahlrichs fitting basis sets

-Basis set name BSE reference Elements Covered
+Basis set name BSE reference Elements covered

 def2-JK def2-universal-JKFIT H to Rn